La Plante et ses Applications Ornementales: Eugène Grasset and the Birth of Modern Botanical Design

 La Plante was not only a collection of floral designs, but also a manual of visual ethics.
 Grasset makes clear that nothing in this book is magic or mystery — only the disciplined observation of nature, and its reinterpretation through personal vision and craftsmanship.

 “There is no secret nor trick in the models of this work.
 On the contrary, each example is accompanied by a plate drawn from nature with the utmost rigor, and everyone may, by comparing the study and its interpretation, try to do the same, guided by their personal feeling.
-Indeed, although this publication offers more than 150 motifs ready to be executed, it will be possible, by analogy, to multiply them infinitely.”— Eugène Grasset, 1896
+Indeed, although this publication offers more than 150 motifs ready to be executed, it will be possible, by analogy, to multiply them infinitely.”

-Then comes his boldest affirmation — a defense of true color as the visible soul of ornament.
-And a rejection of “decorative greys” in favor of full chromatic power:
+Then comes his boldest affirmation — a defence of true color as the visible soul of ornament, and a rejection of “decorative greys” in favour of full chromatic power:

-“We bring not empty words — always easy to find — but what is far harder: deeds.”— Eugène Grasset, 1896
+“We bring not empty words — always easy to find — but what is far harder: deeds.”

 Leave a comment